 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams (such as committee meetings) because live video is exempt from meeting the accessibility regulations.

 Externally generated documents

 As we are a public authority that works with a number of partner organisations, we frequently host and link to documents generated outside of our organisation on our website.

-We cannot guarantee that these documents will meet a high level of accessibility, however we do try to ensure that any issues that our stakeholders have with them are addressed and followed up.
+We cannot guarantee that these documents will meet a high level of accessibility, however we do try to ensure that any issues that our website users have with these documents are addressed by the relevant organisation.